Casey Carswell

-Kim "K.C."
-Carswell (credited as Casey Carswell) is a fictional character from the British ITV soap opera Coronation Street.
+Casey Carswell is a fictional character from the British ITV soap opera Coronation Street.
 She was played by Zoë Henry, making her first appearance on 16 March 2007.
 K.C. was one of the women Claire Peacock (Julia Haworth) met through her voluntary phone counselling; she had lost her baby.
-Her character has noted to the police that her nickname is K.C. not Casey, using the first letter in her first name and second name respectively.
+Her character has noted to the police that her nickname is K.C., not Casey, using the first letter in her first name and second name, respectively.
 Casey's actress, Zoë Henry, had previously played Log Thwaite on the soap in 1998.

 Casting and development

 Upon her casting, Zoë Henry revealed that her husband, Jeff Hordley, who plays Cain Dingle in Emmerdale, had given her advice on playing a villainous role.

 Talking to The Sunday Mirror, Henry said, "My husband played a baddie for a long time, but it's different being a bad girl - people are not so sympathetic.
-Women especially always love a bad guy and Jeff always got a good reaction, but I'm not sure how people will react to me."
-She added, "Casey is an out-and-out bitch and a few times people in the street have shouted that I'm evil.
+Women especially always love a bad guy, and Jeff always got a good reaction, but I'm not sure how people will react to me."
+She added, "Casey is an out-and-out bitch, and a few times people in the street have shouted that I'm evil.
 I love playing a home-wrecker, but I'm apprehensive about how people will react as she gets worse."

 Storylines

-On 1 April 2007, Claire Peacock (Julia Haworth) left her new friend Casey babysitting her son, Freddie Peacock (Dylan & Hayden Whitbread), while she went out.
-When she returned, Freddie and Casey had gone so she panicked and called the police, worried that Casey had kidnapped him.
-She was worried as she had met Casey through her work on the phone lines of a support group for women who had miscarriages.
-However, Casey explained that she had taken Freddie out for a drive as he wouldn't settle but was upset that Claire had called the police and left just as they arrived.
-However, in June, Casey was seen stalking Claire, and was thought to be responsible for the fire at 4 Coronation Street.
-When her photograph appeared in the Weatherfield Gazette and on the news, she went to the police and was released without charge and then confronted Claire.
+On 1 April 2007, Claire Peacock (Julia Haworth) left her new friend Casey to babysit her son, Freddie Peacock (Dylan & Hayden Whitbread), while she went out.
+When she returned, Freddie and Casey had left, so she panicked and called the police, worried that Casey had kidnapped him.
+Claire had met Casey through her work on the phone lines of a support group for women who had miscarried.
+However, Casey explained that she had taken Freddie out for a drive because he would not settle, but was upset that Claire had called the police and left just as they arrived.
+In June, Casey was seen stalking Claire and was thought to be responsible for the fire at 4 Coronation Street.
+When her photograph appeared in the Weatherfield Gazette and on the news, she went to the police, was released without charge, and then confronted Claire.